Chalarangelo/30-seconds-of-code/snippets/byte_size.md

 Returns the length of a string in bytes.

-`utf-8` encodes a given string and find its length.
+`utf-8` encodes a given string, then `len` finds the length of the encoded string.

 ```python
 def byte_size(string):